🎁 Giveaway: Enter on Reddit for free lifetime access to AiCybr CompTIA, CCNA, and PBQ resources.

 Introduction

 OpenClaw (formerly Moltbot, formerly Clawdbot) is an open-source, locally-run AI assistant designed to act as a proactive “lobster” (its mascot) on your computer.
 It integrates with chat apps, performs autonomous tasks, and maintains persistent memory for personalized interactions.
-Launched by developer Peter Steinberger, it has gained viral popularity in early 2026 for its privacy-focused, extensible design.
-This guide is based on validated information from official sources (openclaw.ai, GitHub repo), articles, and community discussions.
+Created by developer Peter Steinberger in November 2025, it has become one of the fastest-growing open-source projects in history—crossing 295,000+ GitHub stars in under six months, surpassing the growth velocity of projects like React and the Linux kernel.
+This guide is based on validated information from official sources (openclaw.ai, GitHub repo), release notes, and community discussions.

 Your assistant.
 Your machine.
 Your rules.